Madlezz/Recall/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20macOS%20%7C%20Linux-blue)](https://github.com/Madlezz/Recall/releases/latest)

-> *Beautiful flashcards that live on your computer.
-No cloud, no account, no nonsense.*

 **Recall** is a desktop flashcard app built for focused learning.
 It uses FSRS-based scheduling for modern spaced repetition — but you just open it and start reviewing.
 Your data stays on your machine, always.

 ---